ibis-project/ibis/docs/backends/support_matrix.md

 Backends are shown in descending order of the number of supported operations.

-!!! tip "The Snowflake backend coverage is an overestimate"
+!!! tip "Backends with low coverage are good places to start contributing!"

-    The Snowflake backend translation functions are reused from the PostgreSQL backend and some operations that claim coverage may not work.
+    Each backend implements operations differently, but this is usually very similar to other backends.

-    The Snowflake backend is a good place to start contributing!
+    If you want to start contributing to ibis, it's a good idea to start by adding missing operations to backends that have low operation coverage.

 ## Core Operations